blackgamma7/Aidyn/README.md

   - potential for raytracing and some other enhancements
 - Cons:
   - generated code is not as human-readable, optimized or modifiable as true decompilation.
-  - Controller Pak support not yet implemented.
+  - Controller Pak and osSched support not yet implemented.
 ### Existing Game Engine
 Port the game to an existing engine such as Unity or Godot and take advantage of modern conviences it provides.
 - Pros: